Nokaubure/SharpOcarina/ReadMe.txt

  Thanks to Dragorn421 for the updated io_import script

  Thanks to Rankaisija and Skawo for making update 1.40+ possible

+ Thanks to Thar0 for the Motion Blur implementation

  Also thanks to everyone who reported bugs, asked questions and provided ideas during the program's development.